DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL039.md

 # REFL039
-## Prefer typeof(...) over instance.GetType when the type is sealed.
+## Prefer typeof(...) over instance.GetType when the type is sealed

 | Topic    | Value
 | :--      | :--